Cable car from North Greenwich

 Open seven days a week

-The cable car spanning the River Thames between North Greenwich and the Royal Docks opened to the public in June 2012.
+The Emirates Air Line cable car spans the River Thames between North Greenwich and the Royal Docks.

-The gondolas reach a height of 50 metres and they are accessible for wheelchair users, pushchairs and cyclists (two bicycles per gondola).
+The cars are accessible for wheelchair users, pushchairs and cyclists (two bicycles per gondola).

 The usual operating hours are: